PaddlePaddle/FastDeploy/examples/text/ernie-3.0/README_EN.md

 ## Export Deployment Models

 Before deployment, it is required to export trained ERNIE models into deployment models.
-The export steps can be found in the document [Export Model] (https://github.com/PaddlePaddle/PaddleNLP/tree/release/2.4/model_zoo/ernie-3.0).
+The export steps can be found in the document [Export Model](https://github.com/PaddlePaddle/PaddleNLP/tree/release/2.4/model_zoo/ernie-3.0).

 ## Download Fine-tuning Models